The Regions of the United Kingdom

 with suggested tourist routes and wine-and-food matches.

-The UK national organisation for vineyards is the United Kingdom Vineyards Association, which is financed entirely by its member vineyards.
-Payment is made through the constituent associations.
-Charges are in 3 parts:
+The UK national organisation for vineyards is WineGB, which is financed entirely by its member vineyards.

 |